assad62/SZSAuthentication/Readme.md

+# [DEPRECATED] SZSAuthManager

+⚠️ **DEPRECATION NOTICE** ⚠️
+This package is no longer maintained and will not receive further updates.
+Please use the new provider-specific packages instead:
+- For Firebase: [SZSFirebaseAuth]TODO
+- For Supabase: [SZSSupabaseAuth]TODO
+- For RestAPI:  [SZSRestAuth]TODO

+Reason:
+SZSAuthManager is being deprecated to focus on provider-specific authentication solutions, allowing for deeper integration with each provider's unique features.
+This approach simplifies maintenance, reduces complexity, and enables more efficient updates tailored to individual authentication services.

+---

 # SZSAuthManager

 SZSAuthManager is a flexible authentication management system for Swift applications.
 It supports multiple authentication providers and offers a unified interface for common authentication operations.